-Algebra provides tools and ways of thinking that are necessary for solving problems in a wide variety of disciplines, such as science, business, social sciences, arts, and technology.
+Algebra I provides tools and ways of thinking that are necessary for solving problems in a wide variety of disciplines, such as science, business, social sciences, arts, and technology.
 This course assists students in developing skills and processes that can be applied to successfully solve problems in different contexts.
 The fundamentals of algebra, including linear functions and equations, polynomials, and quadratic equations are studied in depth.
 Coordinate geometry is integrated into the investigation of these functions allowing students to make connections between their analytical and geometrical representations.
 Measurement within problem-solving contexts, data analysis, and visual representations of data are studied.
 Elementary probability theory and right triangle trigonometry are also introduced.

-This course is designed to employ an integrated approach to the study of geometric relationships.
+The prerequisite for this course is Algebra I. This course is designed to employ an integrated approach to the study of geometric relationships.
 It aims to lead students to an understanding that reasoning and proof are fundamental aspects of mathematics.
 Students have the opportunity to make conjectures about geometric situations and prove, formally and informally, that their conclusions follow logically from their hypotheses.
 Integrating synthetic, transformational, and coordinate approaches to geometry, students will justify geometric relationships and properties of geometric figures.

 Prerequisites for this course include Algebra I and Geometry.
 This course is a continuation of Algebra I and a further introduction to trigonometry.
 The curriculum is designed to take the students to more advanced mathematical ideas while encouraging them to further develop and refine their quantitative problem solving skills.
 Topics included are relations and functions, quadratic equations, exponents and radicals, complex numbers, and exponential and logarithmic functions.
 The course also includes a study of trigonometric ratios and functions.
 Students successful in this course may take Pre-Calculus as an elective.

 Algebra II Honors